Hear now the words of the witches,

 When day-time and night-time are equal,

-When sun is at greatest and least,
+When sun is at greatest

 The four Lesser Sabbats are summoned,